 Discover over the weekend…..

-Stratford-upon-Avon is a beautiful place to visit, so why not make a weekend of it?
+Stratford-upon-Avon is a beautiful place to visit whatever the time of year, so why not make a weekend of it?

 Start planning your stay through http://shakespeares-england.co.uk it is the best site to get an overview of our locality and the easiest to navigate round and the site offers planned days out for your entire family.